Upgrading to R2B3

-By default, in Qubes R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
-More information on using multiple Template VMs, as well as Standalone VMs, can be found here.
+By default, in Qubes R2, there is only one template, however users are free to create more templates for special purposes, as well as Standalone VMs.
+More information on using multiple templates, as well as Standalone VMs, can be found here.
 The steps described in this section should be repeated in all user’s Template and Standalone VMs.

 It is critical to complete this step before proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.

 - Open terminal in the template (or standalone VM).
 E.g. use the Qubes Manager’s right-click menu and choose Run Command in VM and type